 gooseberries were abundant in John's day, but aren't widely available in the

-If you'd like to whip up a batch, here's a recipe to try from epicurious.com
+If you'd like to whip up some Gooseberry Fool today, here's a simple and simply delicious recipe to try from epicurious.com

 cups pink or green gooseberries (or blueberries)